-Most prospects today seem to get their first cards within a year of being drafted and signing their first pro contracts.
-With the expansion of national team sets, this is often even earlier for top prospects.
-This wasn't the case with Mookie Betts cards.
-Despite being drafted in 2011, he didn't get his first cards until late in 2013.
+Most prospects seem to get their initial cards within a year of being drafted and signing their first pro contracts.
+With the expansion of USA Baseball sets, this is often even earlier for top prospects.
+However, that wasn't the case with Mookie Betts rookie cards.

 Key Mookie Betts Prospect Cards

-2013 Panini Prizm Perennial Draft Picks is the first major set to have Mookie Betts cards.
+2013 Panini Prizm Perennial Draft Picks is the first major product to have Mookie Betts cards.
 The prospect-focused set has plenty of colorful parallels that make for a nice chase.
 Because it's not licensed by MLB, Betts is pictured in a somewhat generic uniform, although the angle obscures it fairly well.
 The card is very affordable.

-One of the draws of 2013 Panini Prizm Perennial Draft Picks is that it has a larger autograph checklist compared to the competing 2013 Bowman Draft.
+One of the main draws of 2013 Prizm Perennial Draft Picks is that it has a larger autograph checklist compared to the competing 2013 Bowman Draft.
 This is evidenced by Panini landing Betts and his signature months before Topps.
 Featuring an on-card signature, the base version is not serial numbered.
 However, there are several Refractor-like parallels that are numbered.
 Despite being out first, the lack of MLB license and brand recognition make it cheaper than the 2014 Bowman Chrome Mookie Betts autograph.

 Mookie Betts' 2014 Bowman Chrome Prospects card is an insert so it's not a rookie card in a traditional sense.
 However, it's still widely traded.
-It's also a much cheaper version than the autographed version.
+It's also a much cheaper option than the autographed version.
 Included in 2014 Bowman Baseball, it has a bunch of Refractor parallels.
 There's also a basic Bowman version of the card but the Chrome card is still cheap enough that it's a more popular choice.
 2014 Bowman Baseball also has a mini Mookie Betts card.

-If you're going to collect Mookie Betts cards, this will be considered by most to be a cornerstone.
+If you're going to collect Mookie Betts cards, the 2014 Bowman Chrome Prospect Autograph is considered by most to be a cornerstone.
 It's his first certified autograph in a Red Sox uniform and carries with it the Bowman Chrome clout.
-Like the unsigned version, the card also has several Refractor parallels.
+Like the unsigned version, the card has several Refractor parallels.